The Okanagan Valley has award-winning wines and these are some of the best wineries in Oliver.

 Judging by the photo above, it is pretty clear that I loved this Oliver winery.
 Kismet Estate Winery has some delicious wines and they allow you to sample as many as you like.
 I purchased the two in my hands, and yes, one of them is white!
 I don’t tend to like white wines, but I always sample them.

 The Sparkling Moscato caught my attention as it is very orange-forward.
-I knew immediately that I was going to use it to make Aperol Spritz’.
+I knew immediately that I was going to use it to make a refreshing Aperol Spritz.

 Unlike many other wineries in the area, they accept walk-ins, making them a rather convenient stop for a last-minute tasting.
 Their wine-tasting fee is waived with a purchase.